BetMGM Sportsbook Bonus Code ROTOFB200: Get A $200 Welcome Offer

-We have arrived at the middle point of the week, so it's time to get started on a new account using the BetMGM Sportsbook Bonus Code ROTOFB200 to get a $200 welcome offer.
-When using one of the prime sportsbook promo codes, you'll get $200 in bonus bets for simply placing a first bet of $10.
+It's the first day of November!
+So, let's get this flipping of the calendar off to a great start by signing up for a new account using the BetMGM Sportsbook Bonus Code ROTOFB200 to get a $200 welcome offer.
+By signing up with one of the most beneficial sportsbook promo codes, you'll get $200 in bonus bets when you place your first bet of $10.
+That's correct!
+Just place your first $10 wager and the bonus bets are all yours!

-Wednesday's sports slate has plenty of items on the agenda, including the first major slate of NBA action with 12 games including the Boston Celtics at New York Knicks, Cleveland Cavaliers at Brooklyn Nets, and Minnesota Timberwolves at Toronto Raptors.
-The NHL only has one game on the docket (Washington Capitals at New Jersey Devils) while college football has two games (Jacksonville State at Florida International & UTEP at Sam Houston).
+We're just a couple of days removed from the famous sports equinox where it was the only day all year on the sports calendar where all four of the major sports were in action.
+On this Wednesday, we'll see Game 5 of the World Series between the Texas Rangers and Arizona Diamondbacks from Chase Field in Phoenix.
+There are two college football games, featuring some Wednesday MACtion between Ball State at Bowling Green, and Kent State at Akron.
+We'll also enter the arena with 13 games from the NBA and four from the NHL.

 Sign Up With The BetMGM Sportsbook Bonus Code ROTOFB200 To Get A $200 Welcome Offer

-New users can get started and sign up with the BetMGM Sportsbook Bonus Code ROTOFB200 to get a $200 welcome offer.
+New users can sign up with the BetMGM Sportsbook Bonus Code ROTOFB200 to get a $200 welcome offer from one of the top sports betting apps.

-To get started on one of the top sports betting apps, click on the "BET NOW" button located below.
-This will take you to the BetMGM Sportsbook new user registration page where you will need to provide your name, email address, physical address, and phone number.
+To get started on one of the best online sportsbooks, click on the "BET NOW" button listed below.
+This will take you to the BetMGM Sportsbook new user registration page where you will be required to provide your name, email address, physical address, and phone number.
 You'll also need to verify your identity, and that will require you to enter your SSN and the last four digits of your DOB.

-After completing the registration steps, go ahead and make your first deposit on one of the most reliable PayPal betting sites.
-The minimum qualifying deposit amount at BetMGM Sportsbook is $10, and that's all you need to get started with the welcome offer.
+Once you complete the registration process, you can make your first deposit on one of the most trusted PayPal betting sites.
+The minimum qualifying deposit amount at BetMGM Sportsbook is $10, so that's all you'll need to be good to go on the welcome offer.

 Use The BetMGM Sportsbook Bonus Code ROTOFB200 And Get A $200 Welcome Offer

-Now is the time to use the BetMGM Sportsbook Bonus Code ROTOFB200 and get a $200 welcome offer.
-Let's review some of the details on this great welcome offer.
+Now is a great time to use the BetMGM Sportsbook Bonus Code ROTOFB200 and get a $200 welcome offer.
+Let's review some of the details of this great welcome offer.

-The $200 in bonus bets hit your account as four separate $50 bonus bets, which is how most of the other top sports betting sites do business.
-The bonus bets have to be used within seven days or they will expire, and they can be used on almost any betting market if they don't have profit/odds boosts or other promotions attached to them.
+The $200 in bonus bets will come into your account as four different $50 bonus bets, which is how most of the other top sports betting apps allocate theirs.
+The bonus bets must be used within seven days, or they will expire.
+Also, they can be used on almost any betting market if they don't have profit/odds boosts or other promotions attached to them.

 Get A $200 Welcome Offer With The BetMGM Sportsbook Bonus Code ROTOFB200